alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 ### Potential insights

-These explorations could help you to:
+These explorations can help you to:

-- prioritise content for review or improvement
+- prioritise content for review, improvement, or clearer signposting
-- identify low-traffic pages that may be difficult to discover
 - assess potential impact before moving or restructuring content
-- identify changes in demand over time
+- identify changes in demand over time, and across device types
-- compare usage patterns across device categories

 ### Understand the data

-There are several simple ways to measure how many users for a page or group of pages.
-The same variables can be used with different visualisations and filters.
+There are several simple ways to measure user volumes for a page or group of pages.
+The same variables can be used for each, with different visualisations and filters.

-The recommended metric is "Total users".
 "Total users" represents the number of unique users who triggered any event on your site during the selected date range (including users whose sessions were brief or unengaged).

-When analysing content usage, consistency of metrics is more important than absolute precision.
-Relative differences between pages or over time are often more informative than exact counts.

-Interpret page usage in context.
-High volumes may indicate:
+High user volumes may indicate:

 - high demand
 - strong discoverability
-- required navigation pathways
+- mandatory navigation pathways

 Lower volumes may indicate:

 - niche content
-- seasonal demand
+- seasonal dips
 - limited discoverability
+- duplicated content

-"Anomaly detection" in charts highlights statistically unusual data points on the chart.
-It is turned off here to keep the view clean, but can be enabled if you want GA4 to flag unexpected spikes or drops automatically.
+"Anomaly detection" in GA4 graphs will highlight statistically unusual data points.
+It's turned off here to keep the view simple, but can be enabled if you want GA4 to automatically flag unexpected spikes or drops.

 ### Variables